Lewis-Matt/database-exercises/notes/sessionsAndCookies.md

 To protect against this, we can create a directory named `WEB-INF` inside webapp.
 Anything we put in the WEB-INF directory will not be accessible outside our application.
 This means that if we put our JSP files inside the WEB-INF directory, we can only allow access them through one of our servlets.

+    // Note: sendRedirect sends the redirect to the page (url).
+Has nothing to do with the path to the file in WEB-INF.

 Note that you will need to update your getRequestDispatcher calls to include /WEB-INF/ when defining the path to your JSP file.
 In our example, we would need to modify ShowAdminDashboardServlet.java from:

     request.getRequestDispatcher("/secret-admin-page.jsp").forward(request, response);